SAR-ARD/asard/docs/source/general/usage.rst

 ::

-    asarrb init -c config.ini -- --gpt_args "-J-Xmx32G -c 20G -x -q 16"
+    asard rb init -c config.ini -- --gpt_args "-J-Xmx32G -c 20G -x -q 16"

-Once a configuration file has been created and all of its parameters have been properly defined, it can be used to start the processor using the ``asarrb process`` CLI tool.
+Once a configuration file has been created and all of its parameters have been properly defined, it can be used to start the processor using the ``asard rb process`` CLI tool.
-Just like with ``asarrb init``, all configuration in the `config.ini` file can be overridden via the CLI.
+Just like with ``asard rb init``, all configuration in the `config.ini` file can be overridden via the CLI.

 ::

-    asarrb process -c /path/to/config.ini --acq_mode IW --annotation dm,id
+    asard rb process -c /path/to/config.ini --acq_mode IW --annotation dm,id

 Configuration
 -------------